Hardcoreprawn/architecture/unpublished/posts/solutions/business-data-and-how-to-manage-it.md

 Here is an example:

-> At <...>, our mission is to simplify our customer's utility needs.
-We need to understand their use of utilities and be able to track how we can align their use.
+> At <...>, our mission is to simplify our customer's needs.
+We need to understand their use of and be able to track how we can align their use.
 >
 > Our data strategy reflects our business goals:
 >
 > * Provide a coherent, connected view of the customer and their use of our products, so they can quickly see how their usage varies and make educated decisions.
 Providing this joined-up view allows our 'single quote' and 'single bill' initiatives to succeed and scale
-> * To support their brokers and support agents to get the correct information quickly and easily, so we can continue to deliver excellent customer service.
+> * To support <...> to get th e correct information quickly and easily, so we can continue to deliver excellent customer service.
-To support and not detract from our main value proposition by offering a lightweight solution which aligns with our values and principles
+> * To support, and not detract from, our main value proposition by offering a lightweight solution which aligns with our values and principles
-> * This ability to provide a sensible, joined-up story allows us to out-perform our compeitors and exceed our custo0mers expectations.
+> * This ability to provide a sensible, joined-up story allows us to out-perform our competitors and exceed our customers expectations.
 This allows us to effectively up-sell and cross-sell products.
 >
 >The Data team will support <...> to achieve these goals:
 >